Adolf Anderssen - The Immortal One

 By 1858 Adolf Anderssen had cemented his position as the #1 player in the world.
 He went back to his teaching job in Breslau and played chess intermittently.
 He had the measure of everyone in Europe.
 Suddenly though there was about to be big changes.
 A chess genius had arrived off the steamboat from America and was making waves.

-He now had Europe's attention and when he sent the stakes from the Harrwitz encounter on to Adolf Anderssen.
+He now had Europe's attention.
+He sent the stakes from the Harrwitz encounter on to Adolf Anderssen.
 The German made the trip to Paris to face the challenger.
 Morphy was quite ill when the match was to take place and Anderssen suggested they postpone until he had recovered.
-But Morphy was determined to play and though barely fit to stand won convincingly.
+But Morphy was determined to play and though barely fit to stand won convincingly

 Morphy withdrew from competitive chess soon after establishing himself as unquestionably the world's best player.
 This meant that things were really as you were.
 The next big tournament was held in London in 1862 to decide who was top of the tree.